GenomeDK/genomedk-docs/docs/sharing-data.rst

     [fe-open-01]$ gdk-share-create
     wiKdTt3oFek 	 /faststorage/share/wiKdTt3oFek.tmp

-As you can see, the command outputs two things: an identifier, which uniquely identifies your share, and a path on the filesystem.
+The command outputs two things: an identifier, which uniquely identifies your share, and a path on the filesystem.
 You can now copy the data that you wish to share to the outputted path.
 For example:

 .. code-block:: console